RBI's 2022 profits soar to €3.6bn, with Russian operations representing more than half

-Raiffeisen Bank International (RBI), the second largest cross-border bank in Central and Eastern Europe by assets, made a better than expected consolidated net profit of €3.627bn in 2022, up 164%, with more than half the profit coming from its Russian operations.
+Raiffeisen Bank International (RBI), the second-largest cross-border bank in Central and Eastern Europe by assets, made a better than expected consolidated net profit of €3.627bn in 2022, up 164%, with more than half the profit coming from its Russian operations.

 In the fourth quarter net profit soared from €317mn a year ago to €826mn.

-Excluding Russia and Belarus, as well as a gain on the sale of its Bulgarian unit, 2022 consolidated profit was €982mn, up 35% y/y.
+Excluding Russia and Belarus, as well as a gain on the sale of its Bulgarian unit, 2022 consolidated profit was €982mn, up 35% year on year.

 The Austrian lender, which has become more and more reliant on its Russian business over the years, is rethinking its presence in the country, where it is the 10th largest bank by assets.
 Currently it cannot withdraw any profits from its Russian business, where profits have boomed, partly from the strength of the ruble.